Kingdom of Larantuka: Portuguese vassal

 Western presence in the region started with the Portuguese, who captured Malacca in 1511.
 As they began trading for the sandalwood at Timor, their presence in the region increased.
 Solor was described by Tomé Pires in his Suma Oriental, although some scholars believe he was referring to nearby larger Flores, mentioning the abundance of exported sulphur and foodstuffs.
 By 1515, there was trade between both Flores and Solor with the foreigners, and by 1520 a small Portuguese settlement had been constructed in Lifau, at Timor.
 The Portuguese traders were in conflict with the Dominicans in Solor, because they were more interested in trade than in Christianization.
-The trade in sandalwood also attracted Chinese and Dutch along with nearer Makassarese, creating competition.
-This competition forced the Portuguese traders to leave Solor and settled in Larantuka, briefly before 1600.
-The Makassarese attacked and captured Larantuka in 1541 to extend their control over the sandalwood trade and in 1613, the Dutch destroyed the Portuguese base at Solor before establishing themselves at modern Kupang.
-With the occupation of Solor and the Dominicans moved to Larantuka.

-Two waves of immigration brought additional population.
+The trade in sandalwood also attracted Chinese and Dutch along with nearer Makassarese of Gowa, creating competition.
+This competition forced the Portuguese traders to leave Solor and settled in Larantuka, briefly before the 1600s.
+The Makassarese attacked and captured Larantuka in 1541 to extend their control over the sandalwood trade.
+Then, in 1613, the Dutch destroyed the Portuguese base at Solor before establishing themselves at modern Kupang.
+With the occupation of Solor and the transfer of Dominican troops to Larantuka, two waves of immigration brought additional population.
 As the Dutch conquered Malacca in 1641, many Portuguese moved to Larantuka.
 Two villages, Wureh and Konga, accommodated the new arrivals.
 As the Dutch attacked Makassarese in 1660, most of the Portuguese from there also came to Larantuka.
 The Portuguese took indigenous wives, but they always wrote down the Portuguese ancestry.
 This new population group was called Topasses, but they called themselves Larantuqueiros (inhabitants of Larantuka).
-The Dutch called them Zwarte Portugeesen ("Black Portuguese").
+The Dutch called them Zwarte Portugeesen (lit.
+'Black Portuguese').

 The Larantuqueiros turned out a loose, but mighty power in the region, which influence reached far beyond the settlement.
 The core cell was the federation of Larantuka, Wureh, and Konga.
 Theoretically they were subordinated to Portugal.
 But in practice they were free.
 They had no Portuguese administration and they did not pay taxes.
 Letters of the Lisbon government were ignored.
 For long years there was a bloody struggle for power between the families, da Costa and da Hornay.
 At the end they shared the power.
 The Larantuqueiros made 'alliances' with the indigenous people of Flores and Timor.